lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-questioning_and_demonstrating_openness.md

-# More notable responses from Openness GPT
+# Questioning and demonstrating Openness

 An extended collection of notable responses from [Openness GPT](../../README.md#openness-gpt) that capture the essence of